Why kids can’t just shake off a concussion

 An athlete who experiences a concussion should be removed from play immediately and evaluated by a health care professional.
 While symptoms generally resolve in seven to 10 days, some athletes may need weeks or months before recovering.
 Even worse, repeat concussions lengthen recovery times and sometimes result in second impact syndrome.

 Do you know how to recognize the top signs of concussion in children?
-Watch our video so you know what to do next.
+Learn what to do next.